Netflix shares fall on Comcast-Apple report

-* Signs 15 year loan agreements with Banco Sabadell for 1.7 million euros ($1.9 million)

-March 24 Netflix shares slumped more than 7 percent on Monday after a report about a new television streaming product that Comcast and Apple were working on together.
+Netflix (NFLX.O) shares slumped more than 7 percent on Monday after a report about a new television streaming product that Comcast (CMCSA.O) and Apple (AAPL.O) were working on together.

 Apple and Comcast have declined to comment on the report but a source familiar with the matter told Reuters the discussions were at an early stage and there are a lot of hurdles to be crossed before any agreement is reached.